-We now explain how to employ the polynomial technology to compute the conditional expected signature of $(Y_t)_{t\geq0}$.
-Several representations of related quantities in particular for the Brownian case can be found in the literature, see for instance \cite{FW:03}, \cite{LV:04}, \cite{LN:15}, \cite{BDZN:21}, \cite{RFC:22}.
+We now explain how to employ the polynomial technology to compute the conditional truncated expected signature of $(Y_t)_{t\geq0}$.
+The corresponding code is available at \href{https://github.com/sarasvaluto/AffPolySig}{sarasvaluto/AffPolySig.} Several representations of related quantities in particular for the Brownian case can be found in the literature, see for instance \cite{FW:03}, \cite{LV:04}, \cite{LN:15}, \cite{BDZN:21}, \cite{RFC:22}.
 Our approach follows \cite{CST:22} and is based on the classical theory of polynomial processes (see \cite{CKT:12} and \cite{FL:16}).
 Even though results for the corresponding infinite dimensional stochastic processes (see for instance \cite{CS:21, CGDS:21}) are needed in the case of general signature SDEs considered in \cite{CST:22}, the polynomial property of $(Y_t)_{t\geq0}$ here permits to stay in the finite dimensional setting.

-\begin{lemma} Let $(Y_t)_{t\geq 0}$ be the polynomial process given by \eqref{eqn2} and $b$ and $a$ be the corresponding drift and diffusion coefficients.
+\begin{lemma} Let $(Y_t)_{t\geq 0}$ be the polynomial diffusion given by \eqref{eqn2} and $b$ and $a$ be the corresponding drift and diffusion coefficients.
 Then